-27. Other than the information required on research outputs as specified in the Guidance Notes, and unless specifically required by the Panel during the assessment process, no other information should be provided.
-The Panel will take no account of any such information if submitted.
+27. Other than the information required on research outputs as specified in the Guidance Notes, and unless specifically required by the Panel during the assessment process (e.g. articulation of the contribution of the submitting co-author, for number of co-authors ≥ 10 to the output), no other information should be provided, and the Panel will take no account of any such information if submitted.